pyroesp/pyroesp.github.io/_posts/2018-08-19-fixing-a-broken-sega-mega-cd-2.md

 <b>Note:</b> Don't do this, I'm just too impatient to wait for a new fuse.

 So I did just that.
 I used the thinnest copper wire I had to bridge the fuse.<br/>
-I set my lab power supply to 10VDC with a small OCP.<br/>
+I set my lab power supply to 10VDC with a small overcurrent protection (OCP).<br/>
 I'm not really expecting this to blow up if there's a high current going through it.

 ![Sega Mega-CD 1 - Bridge]({{ "/assets/2018-08-19-fixing-a-broken-sega-mega-cd-2/mega-cd-2_bridge.jpeg" }})